dat-ecosystem-archive/docs/docs/hyperdrive_spec.md

 If we only use non-signed merkle trees the other person can easily calculate which hashes we already have if we tell them which blocks we've got.

 This however isn't always possible if we use a signed merkle tree since the roots are changing.
-In general it also useful to be able to communicate that you have some hashes already without disclosing all the blocks you have.
+In general it's also useful to be able to communicate that you have some hashes already without disclosing all the blocks you have.

 To communicate which hashes we have just have to communicate two things: which uncles we have and whether or not we have any parent node that can verify the tree.